netarchivesuite/solrwayback/README.md

 ## Deploying under another directory context.
-Renaming the solrwayback.war to collection1#solrwayback.war in the tomcat/webapps/ folder will gave tomcat mapping the application from 'http://localhost:8080/solrwayback/' to 'http://localhost:8080/collection1/solrwayback/'.
+Renaming the solrwayback.war to collection1#solrwayback.war in the tomcat/webapps/ folder will have tomcat mapping the application from 'http://localhost:8080/solrwayback/' to 'http://localhost:8080/collection1/solrwayback/'.
 The requires defining the property in solrwaybackweb.properties: webapp.prefix=/collection1/solrwayback/ The 'wayback.baseurl' in solrwayback.properties also needs to be fixed to match.